Wisconsin Historical Society Press Education Materials

 Use these materials to teach Wisconsin history in your classroom

 The Wisconsin Historical Society has created many educational materials that you can use to teach the content of WHS Press books in your classroom.
-Materials include discussion questions, inquiry-based projects and activities, Wisconsin educational standards, and coloring pages for younger students.
+Materials include our award-winning textbook, discussion questions, inquiry-based projects and activities, Wisconsin educational standards alignment, and coloring pages for younger students.

-All of the educational materials are available for free; simply click on the link to access the materials for each title.
-To purchase copies of the books for your school, please contact Maris Education at mariseducation@gmail.com or 262-695-9365.
+Many of the educational materials are available for free; simply click on the link to access the materials for each title.

 Elementary School